Ku70: Clinical

 A mutation in this gene has been described in a set of 24 families with autism.
 While this is suggestive that this gene may play a role in the development of autism, further investigation is required.

+Recent studies demonstrate that Ku proteins, when exactly balanced have the ability to act as a tumor suppressor gene.
+However, if there is an over-expression of Ku, it may act an oncoprotein.
+The presence of Ku of NHEJ in tumors affect the response to radiotherapy or chemotherapy, demonstrating the possibility that Ku has the potential to be used as a means to overcome resistance in cancer treatments.

 Nomenclature

 Ku70 has been referred to by several names including: